Beezlie/ADAS-car-on-treadmill-visualizer/README.md

 # ADAS-car-on-treadmill-visualizer
 Visualization tool designed for the ADAS-on-a-treadmill system used by the University of Waterloo Real-time Embedded Systems Lab.
-The visualizer is built into Unity Game Engine and subscribes to ROS topics such as the treadmill speed and car positions using a library called [ROS Sharp](https://github.com/siemens/ros-sharp).
+The visualizer is built into Unity Game Engine and subscribes to ROS topics such as the treadmill speed and car positions using [ROS Sharp](https://github.com/siemens/ros-sharp).

 ![ROS Sharp Communication](./ros_sharp.png)